quicwg/ops-drafts/draft-ietf-quic-applicability.md

 An immediate close is signalled by a CONNECTION_CLOSE frame (see
 {{error-handling}}).
 Immediate close causes all streams to become immediately closed.
-QUIC endpoints can manage the cumulative maximum number of streams they would allow to be opened using the MAX_STREAMS frames but there is no mechanism to reduce the value.
+QUIC endpoints can manage the cumulative maximum number of streams they would allow to be opened using the MAX_STREAMS frame, but there is no mechanism to reduce the value.
 An application that uses QUIC might commit to a number of openable streams but require the connection to be closed (for example, a scheduled maintenance period).
-Depending on how an application uses QUIC streams (see {{use-of-streams}}), abrupt closure of actively-used streams may be undesireable or detrimental.
+Depending on how an application uses QUIC streams (see {{use-of-streams}}), abrupt closure of actively used streams may be undesireable or detrimental.
 In contrast, waiting for an endpoint to exhaust the advertised limit may not suit application or operational needs.
-Applications using QUIC can use conservative stream limits and run to completion before enacting and immediate close.
-Alternatively, a graceful close mechanim can be used to commicate the intention to explicitly close the connection at some future point.
-QUIC does not provide any mechanism for graceful connection termination, applications using QUIC can define their own graceful termination process (see, for example, {{Section 5.2 of QUIC-HTTP}}).
+Applications using QUIC can use conservative stream limits and run to completion before enacting an immediate close.
+Alternatively, a graceful close mechanism can be used to communicate the intention to explicitly close the connection at some future point.
+QUIC does not provide any mechanism for graceful connection termination; applications using QUIC can define their own graceful termination process (see, for example, {{Section 5.2 of QUIC-HTTP}}).

 A stateless reset is an option of last resort for an endpoint that does not have